damaru-inc/waver/README.md

 ## Building and Running

-`mvn javafx:run`
+Run `mvn javafx:run`

-Use the sliders to modify the wavetable.
+1. Use the sliders to modify the wavetable.
 When you're satisfied, click the Save button and save the file.

-You can then go into Pigments, set the Engine type to Wavetable, and select a wavetable.
+2. Go into Pigments, set the Engine type to Wavetable, and click the wavetable name to bring up the wavetable chooser.

-In the wavetable chooser, click Add Folder and navigate to the folder in which you stored your wavetable.
+3. In the wavetable chooser, click Add Folder and navigate to the folder in which you stored your wavetable.
-Then you can pick the file and load it.
+4. Find your file and load it.

 ## Description